Understanding the Architecture

 What is the Nextcloud Exchange Connector?

 The Nextcloud Exchange Connector is a robust, standalone middleware solution designed to bridge Nextcloud and Microsoft Exchange.
-Rather than running as a simple script within the Nextcloud PHP environment, the connector is engineered as a highly scalable, asynchronous background microservice written in .NET 8.
+The connector is engineered as a highly scalable, asynchronous background microservice.

 Architecture & Protocol Translation

 At its core, the connector acts as a bidirectional protocol translator.
-Nextcloud natively relies on open standards — CalDAV for calendars and tasks, and CardDAV for contacts.
-In contrast, Microsoft Exchange utilizes its proprietary Exchange Web Services (EWS) or the Microsoft Graph API.
+Nextcloud natively relies on open standards: CalDAV for calendars and tasks, and CardDAV for contacts.
+In contrast, Microsoft Exchange utilizes its proprietary Exchange Web Services (EWS).

 The synchronization ecosystem is divided into two distinct components to handle this translation:

 The Nextcloud App (Frontend): A lightweight Nextcloud application that provides the User Consent UI and exposes dedicated API endpoints.
-It serves as the gateway to Nextcloud's internal CalDAV/CardDAV database backend.
+It serves as an authentication gateway.

 This decoupled architecture ensures that heavy synchronization loads and payload translations do not impact Nextcloud's web performance.